imsujinpark/blog/aboutme.md

 ---
 layout: page
 title: About me
-# subtitle:
+subtitle: My name is Sujin Park
 ---

-My name is Sujin Park.
-SI'm a software engineer with a focus on web development seeking a deeper understanding of how things work under the hood.
+I'm a software engineer with a focus on web development seeking a deeper understanding of how things work under the hood.
 I'm currently working on web solutions based on an open-source project.
-Feel free to reach out to me if you have any questions or just waSnt to chat!
+Feel free to reach out to me if you have any questions or just want to chat!

 ## Experience